manticoresoftware/manticoresearch/docs/http_reference/json_update.rst

     "result": "updated"
   }

-The id of the document that needs to be updated can be set directly using the ``_id`` property (as in the example above) or you can do an update by query and apply the update to all the documents that match the query:
+The id of the document that needs to be updated can be set directly using the ``id`` property (as in the example above) or you can do an update by query and apply the update to all the documents that match the query:

 ::

 	{
-	  "_index":"test",
+	  "index":"test",
 	  "doc":
 	  {
 	    "price" : 1000